jgehrcke/covid-19-germany-gae/README.md

 ### `/timeseries/...` (historical data):

-Update (evening March 24): in the near future I consider incorporating data obtained through a crowd-sourcing effort coordinated by [Risklayer](https://twitter.com/risklayer); that might get us even fresher data from individual counties.
+Update (evening March 29): in the near future I consider re-writing the history exposed by these endpoints (`data.csv`) using RKI data, accounting for long reporting delays.

 - **Since (incl) March 24**: Meldekette step 2: reports by the individual counties (Landkreise), curated by ZEIT ONLINE.
 - **Since (incl) March 18**: Meldekette step 3: reports by the individual states (Bundesländer), curated by ZEIT ONLINE.